Kong/docs.konghq.com/app/konnect/getting-started/configure-service.md

 ## Add a Service and Version

-1. From the left navigation menu, click **Services** to open the ServiceHub.
+1. From the left navigation menu, click **Services** to open ServiceHub.

 2. Click **Add New Service**.